 The title page of the manuscript should begin with an informative title (no more than 8-10 significant words), which should accurately reflect the essence of the work.
-Printed in bold, size 16.
+Printed in bold, font size 16.

-Authors names and affilations
+Authors names and affiliations

 Resume, Foreign language resume and Keywords